(2016) Dir.: Taylor Hackford; Robert De Niro, Leslie Mann, Danny

 UltraViolet (cloud).
 Extras: TBA.

 (2016) Brett Dalton, Neil Flynn, D.B.
 Sweeney, Shawn Michaels.
 Gavin Stone is a former child star whose hard-partying ways get him in trouble, forcing him to do 200 hours of community service at a church in his hometown.
 Gavin pretends to be a Christian to land the part of Jesus in the church's annual Passion Play and discovers that the most important role of his life is far from Hollywood.
 Formats: DVD, Blu-ray/DVD Combo, VOD, Digital, UltraViolet (cloud).
-Extras: "Church Uniform Advice," cast interviews.
+Extras: "Church Uniform Advice," cast interviews, deleted scenes.
 (Universal).

 (2017 -- Iran) Dir.: Asghar Farhadi; Shahab Hosseini, Taraneh